sambrazneal/Kickstarter-Analysis/README.md

 Starting with the raw data, we knew that we would need to be sorted and filtered to be better prepared for the analysis.
 We added a few new columns to dive even further into the analysis.

+#### Parent Categories

 The first data set that we analyzed was the outcomes for the different parent categories.
 We found that theatre campaigns were the most used and most successful.
 So, that is great news for Louise.

 ![Parent_Outcomes](Parent_Outcomes.png)

+#### Subcategories

 Next, we analyzed the data for the subcategories.
 Plays was the winner for subcategory outcomes being the most used and the most successful.
 Another win for Louise.
 Plays had a 65% success rate.
+Plays were the largest subcategory accounting for over one-fourth of the data.

 ![SubCat_Outcomes](SubCat_Outcomes.png)

-### Difficulties and Challenges
--	With a large data set like this one, there is always the chance that one of your formulas in the worksheet can get altered and become a problem.
-Make sure to double check your formulas, and autofill any formulas you think may have gotten altered.
--	Getting a data set from an unknown source, misspelt words could cause a problem when trying to filter and sort.
-If you find any errors or misspelt words, you can use the find function to search and correct and misspellings.

-## Results

 #### Analysis of Theater Outcomes Based on Launch Date